bjm904/Arduino-Online/README.md

 #Controlling Arduino Pins Through Websockets
 *This is a very personalized project and you probably wont be able to get it to work.
-However if you are interesting, please contact me*
+However if you are interested, please contact me*
 ##SocketIOServer
 This is the server that the Arduino talks to using socket.io.
 It uses 11 pins, more can be added but the C++ code will have to be modified.
 There is a test page in /html that talks directly to this as well.
 Clients are not meant to talk directly to this server as there is no rate limiting or securities whatsoever.